Kile-Asmussen/lord-of-the-ring/timeline.md

 Marika, now completely unopposed, called the new state of the world the Golden Order.

+### Open Questions

+When are the Eternal Cities buried?

 ## The Age of Gold

 Marika wed Hoarah Loux, and to mirror her Shadow he took the spirit lion Sarosh on his back to control his bloodlust and became Godfrey the first Elden Lord.

-By his seed, Marika bore the Omen Twins and because it would be bad PR, threw them into the sewers under Leyndell.
-She then bore Godwyn and he grew up to be a true heir.
+By his seed, Marika bore the Omen Twins but was revolted that the Crucible had touched her own offspring.
+She kept their birth secret and sent them into the tunnels under Leyndell, and decreed that all Omen children be shunned.

+Morgott desired his mother's love despite it all and grew to understand her decision.
+He took it upon himself to earn it in any way he could, and remained her servant in the dark.
+Mogh spurned it and delved deeper underground, not to be seen again for a long time.

+Marika then bore Godwyn and he grew up to be a true heir.

 The Golden Order turned on the Giants who had mastery over fire that could unmake the Erdtree --- Marika removed the Famine rune to let her armies march on in the unkind homelands of the Giants.